 I could write entire articles about each point above, but at least you have an idea now of the potential.

 This is no average traffic technique.
-It’s by far the most powerful strategy available today.
+It’s by far the most powerful growth strategy available today.

 Why Don’t More People Buy Blogs?